Pilgrims F.C.: Colours

-The club's original colours were black & white “in broad bars”, black skullcap with white tassel, white knickerbockers, and black stockings.
+The club's original colours were black and white “in broad bars”, black skullcap with white tassel, white knickerbockers, and black stockings.
 It dropped the cap in 1878 and in 1879 changed the shirts to black and white halves.

 Grounds

-The club originally played at Hackney Downs.
-In 1876, the club moved to Lordship Lane, Tottenham., and in 1881 the club moved to Walthamstow.
+The club originally played at Hackney Downs, and used the Shakespeare inn on Downs Park Road for changing.
+In 1876, the club moved to Lordship Lane, Tottenham, and in 1880 the club moved to Walthamstow, a 5 minute walk from St. James Street railway station.

 Ramblers F.C.

 In 1874, a separate club, Ramblers F.C., was set up, often using Pilgrims players, and the two clubs were described as "sister clubs".
 The two clubs were drawn against each other in the FA Cup twice (Pilgrims winning on both occasions) and Ramblers' players often played for both sides in the same season.